Servings: 4 Total time: 1 hour 10 minutes Difficulty: intermediary

 Note

-You can serve these pancakes as a starter or as a main course accompanied by a salad.
+You can serve these crepes as a starter or as a main course accompanied by a salad.

 Rate this recipe